 When the market does correct itself, I will be buying shares of APO on the down and will probably celebrate once I do.
 Given Apollo’s success over the years, it is a quintessential value pick while everyone else is running for the exits.

 Fortunately for us, despite members just missing APO on it’s recent floor, we have a tendency to find just as much success by loading up on their other initiatives.
-If you’d like to get a taste of what I’m talking about, you can join us here.

 One of the most significant investments Apollo made in the first quarter of 2021, was a tender offer (a type of public takeover bid) for the shares of craft store Michaels (MIK), that they did not already own.
 The deal valued the chain of stores at $3.3 billion.